ImperialCollegeLondon/ReCoDE-HandEyeCalibration/docs/Background.md

 The Acusense camera (Revopoint) is a stereo infrared camera that streams both colour images and depth images.
 The colour images provide information on the current scene, and the depth images provide information on the 3D positions of objects captured in the camera frames. $${\color{red}Pic:Acusense-lens}$$

 #### a) RGB lens
-Colour frames are captured by the RGB lens, with a resolution of ****.
-Intrinsic matrix K_rgb
+Colour frames are captured by the RGB lens, with a resolution of 600 $\times$ 800 pixels.
+Its intrinsic matrix is denoted as K_rgb.

 #### b) Depth lens
-Depth frames are captured by the Depth lens, with a resolution of ***, Intrinsic matrix K_depth
+Depth frames are captured by the Depth lens, with a resolution of 400 $\times$ 640 pixels, Its intrinsic matrix is denoted as K_depth.

 ### 3. Bespoke markers<br />
 Two 3D printed red balls with different radius that could be fitted through the shaft of da Vinci instruments. $${\color{red}Pic:red-markers}$$.